shopware5/devdocs/source/blog/_posts/2015-09-01-plugin-generation.md

 This way, adding additional filters, sorters and conditions is very easy - even though the changed mindset behind this components might seem confusing at first.

-By running `sw plugin:create --haveFilters SwagFilterTest` you can easily create the boilerplate code for a simple example which you can then extend to your needs:
+By running `sw plugin:create --haveFilter SwagFilterTest` you can easily create the boilerplate code for a simple example which you can then extend to your needs:

 ```